Uturuncu: Geography and geomorphology

 Uturuncu lies in the San Pablo de Lípez municipality of the Sur Lípez area of southern Bolivia, southeast of the town of Quetena and just northeast of the Eduardo Avaroa Andean Fauna National Reserve in the Cordillera de Lípez.
 The region is almost uninhabited and the volcano was little known until ongoing large-scale ground deformation was discovered in the early 21st century; since then scientific interest and activity has increased, including a reconnaissance mission carried out by scientists in 2003, and numerous geophysical studies have been carried out on the volcano.
 The volcano has been used to reconstruct the regional history of glaciation.
 The term uturuncu means 'jaguar' in the Quechua language.
 The volcano is visible from afar.
-Today Uturuncu is a tourism target.
+Today there might be mining activities in the area, and Uturuncu is a tourism target.

 It was first ascended in 1955 by Friedrich Adolf Ernest Ahlfeld (Germany), but like other volcanoes in the Puna region, miners and native inhabitants may have ascended it earlier.
 A former sulfur mine named "Uturuncu" is situated on the mountain, close to the summit, and was considered to be one of the highest in the world.
 It reportedly contained reserves of 50 million tons of ore, consisting mainly of sulfur with some realgar which is dispersed among tephra (Note: Fragmented volcanic rocks erupted by the vent.) deposits and contains large amounts of arsenic.
 A winding road that served the sulfur mine leads up the mountain, and roads pass along the northern, eastern, and southwestern feet of Uturuncu.